 Federal law requires that Minnesota Housing provide a procedure to be used in monitoring for compliance with Section 42 and for notifying the IRS of noncompliance.
 Minnesota Housing is required to apply the monitoring procedure to all tax credit projects developed within Minnesota Housing's jurisdiction, including tax credits issued with tax-exempt bonds since the inception of the HTCprogram.
 Minnesota Housing will perform such duties in accordance with its Housing Tax Credit Compliance Manual.
-Copies are available upon request.

 - All tax credit recipients must submit an annual certification to Minnesota Housing in a manner, form and time established by Minnesota Housing.
 The certification will include, but is not limited to, the submission of completed IRS forms, compliance report, including demographic data on households and monitoring fees.
 Owners are required to certify whether or not the property is in compliance with Section 42 regulations and also whether or not the property complies with the restrictions and/or set-asides under which the allocation was awarded. - 2.
-A periodic review of tenant certifications including the tenant applications and verification of income and income from assets, as well as general project appearance, will be conducted in accordance with the Housing Tax Credit Compliance Manual.
+A periodic review of tenant certifications including the tenant applications and verification of income and income from assets, as well as an inspection of the physical condition using HUD's Uniform Physical Conditions Standards, will be conducted in accordance with the Housing Tax Credit Compliance Manual.
 If a property received its credit allocation based on serving specific targeted population(s), the tenant files must also contain supporting documentation showing that the unit is serving such population(s). - 3.
 Minnesota Housing will conduct its first monitoring inspection no later than the end of the second year of the credit period.
 Such inspection will include, but is not limited to, a review of tenant files and physical inspection of 20 percent of the low-income units. - 4.
-Minnesota Housing will conduct a compliance inspection of each development at least once every three years.
-Such inspection will include, but is not limited to, a review of tenant files and physical inspection of 20 percent of the low-income units.

-- 5. Minnesota Housing must have access to all official project records, including IRS reporting forms, upon reasonable notification.
+Minnesota Housing will conduct a compliance inspection of each development at least once every three years during the 15-year compliance period.
+Less frequent inspections may be conducted after the 15-year compliance period has expired.
+Such inspection will include, but is not limited to, a review of tenant files and physical inspection of 20 percent of the low-income units. - 5.
+Minnesota Housing must have access to all official project records, including IRS reporting forms, upon reasonable notification.
 All official project records or complete copies of such records must be made available to Minnesota Housing upon request. - 6.
 To accomplish its compliance monitoring responsibilities, Minnesota Housing will charge a fee of \$25 for each unit in the project annually.
-The fee for properties covered by the Memorandum of Understanding by and between Minnesota Housing and USDA Rural Development is \$15 per unit per year.
-Minnesota Housing reserves the right to adjust the annual fee to offset administrative costs. - 7.
-Minnesota Housing will promptly notify the IRS of any project noncompliance within its responsibility as contained in Section 42.
+The fee for properties covered by the Memorandum of

+Understanding by and between Minnesota Housing and USDA Rural Development is \$15 per unit per year.
+Minnesota Housing reserves the right to adjust the annual fee to offset administrative costs.

+- 7. Minnesota Housing will promptly notify the IRS of any project noncompliance within its responsibility as contained in Section 42.
 Minnesota Housing has no jurisdiction to interpret or administer Section 42, except in those instances where specific delegation has been authorized. - 8.
 Properties that received a credit allocation in 1990 and later are subject to a minimum 15-year Extended Use Period.
 Minnesota Housing has defined compliance requirements and monitoring procedures during the Extended Use Period in the Housing Tax Credit Compliance Manual.